 We get it.
 Making Keto Coffee every day can be a big pain.
 Starbucks doesn’t sell it, and Whole Foods or Bulletproof will charge you $6 a cup or more.

 If you're looking for a convenient, delicious Keto Coffee solution, then try our instant all-in-one Keto Coffee.
 Each single-serve packet delivers 16 g of nutritious fats and an uncompromising coffee experience.
-Just add hot water and blend.
+Just add hot water.